bbc/tams/docs/adr/0039-remove-pre-actions.md

 * Option 1: No changes
 * Option 2: Move bucket ID to a separate parameter
 * Option 3: Remove pre-actions
+* Option 4: Remove `put_cors_url` from `media_objects`

 ## Decision Outcome

-Chosen option 3: Remove pre-actions.
+Chosen option 3: Remove pre-actions, and option 4: Remove `put_cors_url` from `media_objects`.
-This will simplify the specification by removing a feature which is non-trivial to implement, but has no current real-world use cases.
+This will simplify the specification by removing features which are non-trivial to implement, but have no known real-world use cases.

 ### Implementation